-The FBI itself describes it as a shift from a "reactive to a proactive orientation."
+The most sweeping changes in the agency's 94-year history amounts to a shift from a "reactive to a proactive orientation."
 Many reforms had been proposed for years but, until Sept.
 11, the FBI resisted change.

 To begin with, 900 new agents will be hired by September, joining the 7,000 already in the agency.
 Before the terror attacks, only 153 agents were assigned to the Counter-Terrorism Division.
 That number will be quadrupled by 2004 to 682 agents in counter-terrorism, with a third at headquarters and more than 400 in the field.

 The CTD will be expanded, adding 14 new "sections" and "units" specializing in terrorism, technology, world cultures, languages and intelligence gathering.

 Another 518 agents will be reassigned to counter-terrorism operations from within the agency.
 Of them, 400 will come from the anti-drug crimes division, 59 will be shifted from white-collar crime divisions and another 59 will be transferred from the violent crime-fighting sections.

 There will be a new emphasis on computers and technology.
 For years, the FBI's technology has been woefully outdated - many networks are not linked and analysis is inadequate.